Imperial Guard (Marvel Comics): Age of Apocalypse

-In an alternate reality depicted in the miniseries, Age of Apocalypse, Lilandra became the Admiral of the Shi'ar Grand Fleet and leader of the Imperial Guard.
-However, she was killed by her brother D'ken before she could stop him from taking control of the M'Kraan Crystal.
+In an alternate reality depicted in the miniseries Age of Apocalypse, Lilandra becomes the Admiral of the Shi'ar Grand Fleet and leader of the Imperial Guard.
+However, she is killed by her brother D'ken before she can stop him from taking control of the M'Kraan Crystal.

 Heroes Reborn

-In an alternate reality depicted in the miniseries "Heroes Reborn", the Imperial Guard is associated with Hyperion and most of its members were infected by the Brood.
+In an alternate reality depicted in the miniseries "Heroes Reborn", the Imperial Guard is associated with Hyperion and most of its members are infected by the Brood.

 MC2

-An older, alternate reality version of the original Lilandra appears in MC2 miniseries, Last Planet Standing, escaping the Shi'ar Empire after it is attacked and devoured by Galactus.
+An older, alternate reality version of the original Lilandra appears in the MC2 miniseries Last Planet Standing, where she escapes the Shi'ar empire after it is attacked and devoured by Galactus.